Qemu ZCU102 hvisor Startup

 Prepare Device Tree Yourself

 If you have custom requirements for the device, it is recommended to prepare the device tree yourself.
-You can decompile the pre-built/linux/images/system.dtb in the ZCU102 BSP to get the complete device tree, based on zcu102-root-aarch64.dts for additions and deletions.
+You can decompile the pre-built/linux/images/system.dtb in the ZCU102 BSP to get a complete device tree, and modify based on zcu102-root-aarch64.dts.

 Prepare Image